 Law of Averages

 Everything falls into the hand of averages, and the same can be said about the famous card game.
-The success in playing the table comes from a credible poker strategy, luck, and riding the law of averages.
+Success in playing the table comes from a credible poker strategy, luck, and riding the law of averages.

 Expert players know when to back down and fold when they feel like folding.
 They patiently wait for the right opportunity to stage a huge comeback.
 Who knows, you’ll probably get a nice flush draw in your next set of cards.